The Lavatories Are Now Available

 They do not simply dump the waste overboard

-Seriously.
+That's just a rumor.
 The waste is not dumped overboard to fall as "blue ice".
 This urban legend became so prevalent that the U.S. Federal Aviation Administration issued a press release, "Fact Sheet — It Came From the Sky: Human Waste, Blue Ice and Aviation".

 Aircraft lavatory waste is contained in a holding tank which can only be accessed from the exterior of the plane.
 Pilots have no means of dumping a tank, the external access lever can only be operated by ground crews.